 We’re happy to provide a free estimate for whole house surge protector installation, home rewiring, electric panel installation or other electrical jobs.

 Need an emergency electrical repair?
 If you see sparks, smoke or evidence of fire around an outlet call us.
 Many times electrical fires begin and spread behind walls, so don’t hesitate if you have concerns.
-If you have an electrical emergency, call us 24/7.
+If you have an electrical emergency, call us 7 Days a week.

 Updated August 2019